 - 3. Each RPAS pilot is responsible to ensure the following MAAC procedures and requirements have been met prior to commencement of any RPAS operation: - a.
 Any required MAAC manufacturer declaration provisions have been met, including all RPAS technical specifications verified, pilot and crew requirements, and - b.
 All RPA and required equipment have been maintained and all mandatory actions completed before the flight, in accordance with the manufacturer declaration and - c. all paperwork such as pilot declarations, required operating manuals or similar is present, and - d.
 That any required crew members are properly qualified, have made any required declarations and are briefed on the operation. - 4.
 Members shall not operate an RPAS at night unless it is brightly lit, weighs less than 25kg, and remains below 400'agl.
-Members shall use the local weather channel time to determine legal night. - 5.
+Members shall use the weather channel time to determine legal night. - 5.
 Pilots may fly in formation provided they agree to do so. - 6.
 Refer to the attached map for normal site set-up areas such as spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
 MAAC required buffer distances are variable and at this site are: - a.
-7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - b.
-No flying during grass cutting or field maintenance. - 8.
+7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - 8.
 All models will be assembled in the pit or designated assembly area.
 Unpowered testing of controls and failsafe may occur here as well.
-All powered testing must occur in a start up area. - 9.
-All models, including electric powered models, will be restrained before being tested, armed or started in the designated startup areas. - a.
-Failsafes must be tested and confirmed active. - 10.
-Refer to the attached map for a depiction of the flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation. - 11.
+All powered testing must occur in a startup area. - 9.
+All models, including electric powered models, will be restrained before being tested, armed or started in the designated startup areas. - 10.
+Refer to the attached map for a depiction of the flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation. - a.
+Temporary Free Flight, tethered model, rocket or surface model operating areas may be established on the runway when no RPAS operation is occurring. - b.
+No RPAS operation is permitted if the runway is in use for Free Flight, tethered models, rockets or surface vehicles. - c.
+No modelling activities are allowed during grass cutting, field maintenance or similar. - 11.
 The following are the site take-off, approach, landing and recovery procedures: - a.
-Pilots, or their spotter, shall call out all model movements. - Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations/dock. - c.
-Pilots shall take off into the prevailing winds, or otherwise in agreement with all pilots flying.
+Pilots, or their spotter, shall call out all model movements.

-- d.
+- b.
+Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations/dock. - c.
+Pilots shall take off into the prevailing winds, or otherwise in agreement with all pilots flying. - d.
 No person shall proceed past abeam the pilot stations without permission of other pilots flying. - e.
 The recovery of downed models in the flying area shall not be done without the agreement of all pilots flying.
 Thereafter no new models may take-off until the downed model is recovered.
 No flying directly over the recovery crew.